Article Good Credit Management Tips & Advice About Collecting Unpaid Sales Invoices

 This article is about Good Credit Management and offers tips and advice about collecting unpaid sales invoices.
 You should also read our free credit control guide.

-Many businesses feel they are forced to offer credit terms to customers in order to remain competitive and win orders but this has a negative effect upon their cash flow.
-The damage caused by non payment (bad debts) can also be significant, and the longer the period of credit that is offered the more opportunity there is for the customer's circumstances to change, and hence payment to be delayed - in some cases permanently.
+Many businesses feel they are forced to offer credit terms to customers to remain competitive and win orders but this has a negative effect on their cash flow.
+The damage caused by non-payment (bad debts) can also be significant, and the longer the period of credit that is offered the more opportunity there is for the customer's circumstances to change, and hence payment to be delayed - in some cases permanently.
 The secret to success is good credit management and credit control.

 There are two aspects to successful credit management.
 The first is taking care in choosing the businesses that you will offer credit terms.
 The second is to develop and employ an effective system of credit control techniques to collect unpaid invoices.